Kevin Hines

-John Kevin Hines (born August 30, 1981) is an American suicide prevention speaker who attempted suicide by jumping from the Golden Gate Bridge in San Francisco, California.
+John Kevin Hines (born August 30, 1981) is an American suicide prevention speaker who attempted suicide by jumping from the Golden Gate Bridge in San Francisco, California, in 2000 at the age of 19.
 His story gained major media coverage and he has since become a motivational speaker and advocate for suicide prevention.

 Hines has been featured on CNN, HuffPost, ABC News, Larry King Now, and The Today Show.
 He has spoken at schools, colleges, and universities to share his story.
 He co-founded the Kevin and Margaret Hines Foundation (KMHF), a 501(c)(3) organization based in Atlanta, Georgia, that provides funding and education for suicide prevention in the United States and elsewhere.

 Early life

 When Hines was nine months old, he was adopted by Pat and Debbie Hines in the San Francisco area.
 At the age of ten, he was put on Tegretol to help control his epileptic seizures.
 After being taken off the drug at the age of 16, he began experiencing symptoms of bipolar disorder.
 Hines was also upset by the suicide of his drama teacher.
 In September 2000, he wrote a suicide note.